 1. Ensure the bamboo plant is getting enough good quality water

-While bamboos are by nature really hardy and great for low-maintenance gardens if yours is struggling and especially if the leaves are starting to turn from lush green to yellow, you are best switching from tap water to filtered water.
-Tap water will often contain chemicals that could be damaging the bamboo, so make the change and you'll more than likely notice improvements.
+While bamboos are by nature hardy and great for low-maintenance gardens, if yours is struggling and especially if the leaves are starting to turn from lush green to yellow, you are better off switching from tap water to filtered water.
+Tap water will often contain chemicals that could be damaging to the bamboo, so make the change and you'll more than likely notice improvements.

-A weekly water should suffice but do regularly check the moisture of the soil whether your plant is indoors or out.
-You could also add mulch to the pot or around the roots of the bamboo if it's part of a garden border to ensure it retains moisture between watering.
+A weekly water routine should suffice but do regularly check the moisture of the soil; whether your plant is indoors or out.
+You could also add mulch to the pot or around the roots of the bamboo to ensure it retains moisture between watering.

-Top tip: if your bamboo plant has really dried out landscape gardener Andy Sturgeon suggests that 'Dried out plants should have dead stems cut back and the whole pot should be submerged in a large bucket of water or even a pond until all the air bubbles come out.'
+Top tip: If your bamboo plant has dried out, landscape gardener Andy Sturgeon suggests some tips.
+'Dried-out plants should have dead stems cut back and the whole pot should be submerged in a large bucket of water or even a pond until all the air bubbles come out.'

-Fertilizer isn't essential for bamboo to thrive, but if your plant is looking a bit worse for wear giving them a boost of nutrients will help.
-Use a nitrogen-rich fertilizer to begin with and then switch to a fertilizer with a more balanced pH.
+Fertilizer isn't essential for the bamboo to thrive, but if your tropical garden and its plants are looking a bit worse for wear giving them a boost of nutrients will help.
+Use a nitrogen-rich fertilizer, to begin with, and then switch to a fertilizer with a more balanced pH.
 If you keep your bamboo in pots and containers then you should be feeding them regularly with a liquid feed.

 4. Give the plant a good prune

 If it's just a small section of your plant that's wilting or turning yellow, cutting this away will help the rest of the plant continue to thrive.
 You should always pull off problem leaves (ones that look dry or yellow) and cut away any bad stalks that are shriveled and dehydrated.